olivierhagolle/Start_maja/Readme.md

 To use this tool, you will need to configure the directories within the code (I know, it's not very professional).

+## Get MAJA Sofware
+MAJA can be downloaded as a binary code from https://logiciels.cnes.fr/content/maja?language=en It is provided as a binary code and compiled for *Linux Red Hat and CentOS versions 6 and 7 only*.
+Its licence prevents commercial use of the code.

 ## Getting the Sentinel-2 data :
 The use of peps_download.py is recommended : https://github.com/olivierhagolle/peps_download